-The information provided in the Duduan corresponds to descriptions in the contemporary ritual classic Liji 禮記, and not to that in the Zhouli 周禮, which allegedly reflects administative rules of the goverment of the Western Zhou period 西周 (11th cent.-770 BCE).
+The information provided in the Duduan corresponds to descriptions in the contemporary ritual classic Liji 禮記, and not to that in the Zhouli 周禮, which allegedly reflects administrative rules of the government of the Western Zhou period 西周 (11th cent.-770 BCE).
 Exceptions are some minor differences like the size of official caps.
-It can also be seen that sources quoting from the Duduan, like the Tang period 唐 (618-907) encyclopedia Chuxueji 初學記, present sentences not included in the received version.
+It can also be seen that sources quoting from the Duduan, like the Tang-period 唐 (618-907) encyclopaedia Chuxueji 初學記, present sentences not included in the received version.
 The latter nevertheless seems to be a complete overview of the most important ceremonial aspects of the central government.
-The Song period 宋 (960-1279) scholar Wang Yinglin 王應麟 (1223-1296) reconstructed the Duduan from the literary fragments he could obtain.
+The Song-period 宋 (960-1279) scholar Wang Yinglin 王應麟 (1223-1296) reconstructed the Duduan from the literary fragments he could obtain.
 His Xinding duduan 新定獨斷, a revised version of the Duduan, is lost, and the version compiled for the Siku quanshu 四庫全書 is thus only fragmentary.

 The Duduan begins with definition of a lot of terms centering around the emperor, personal pronouns used by himself and by others, imperial carriages, the palace, seals, and documents issued by the emperor and submitted to him.
-It goes on to define the different terms for the imperial consorts, the princely establishments, the hereditary states, ancestors and gods, and the various sacrificial lieus.
+It goes on to define the different terms for the imperial consorts, the princely establishments, the hereditary states, ancestors and gods, and the various sacrificial spots.
 It describes the ritual activities of the emperors through the year, like offerings or hunts.
 The last part of the Duduan deals with names of ceremonial caps and posthumous honorific titles for emperors and dignified persons.